 LINDA A. KERNS, ESQUIRE

 Linda's practice continues to grow and she expands her staff.
 She also takes the first real vacation (longer than a few days) since she opened her office in 2003 and visits the Middle East for the first time, staying in Dubai and travelling to Abu Dhabi.
 She hires an associate - a fellow Loyola University Chicago School of Law graduate (see below!).
 This results in an office renovation (already!).
 Linda also continues her involvement in various legal associations and community activities as outlined below.
 Additionally, she is increasingly quoted in various media outlets.
 In November 2011, Linda visited China with the Philadelphia Chamber of Commerce to learn about China and its economy.
 Stormer, the faithful Shetland Sheepdog, rests in peace and his successor joins the office: Thatcher, a rescue dog of indeterminate breed but a great disposition.
 During Spring and Summer 2012, Linda continues her election law work and provides commentary for various media outlets: radio, television and print.
 In Fall 2012, Pennsylvania Governor Tom Corbett nominated Linda to a six year term on the Pennsylvania State Board of Nursing.
 The Pennsylvania Senate unanimously confirmed her nomination.
 Linda continues as a member of the Advisory Council of Saint Rose of Lima School, as well as a speaker and writer for various outlets.
+In 2014, she visited Russia, again with the Philadelphia Chamber of Commerce, exploring both Moscow and St. Petersburg.
+She also began volunteering with Thatcher as a therapy team at Inglis House.

 In 2008, purchases and renovates office space in the Academy House Professional Offices Building on Locust Street between 15th Street and Broad Street.
 Works with architect to renovate office specifically for law firm's needs.
 Relocates firm to newly designed space and was able to walk to work every day with Stormer (a fabulous, but tiny, Shetland Sheepdog, who sat faithfully in the office, napping, greeting clients and looking out the window).